Ignitho/name-icon-generator/README.md

 this can be used as a default image box instead of your profile image.

 ## Usage
-Download the files and merge index.html with your project, modify generator.js and style.css to customize the plugin.
+* Download the files
+* Merge index.html with your project
+* Modify generator.js and style.css to customize the plugin.

 ## Documentation